LichenDigital/cosmos/README.md

 Take a deep dive into the [documentation](documentation/documentation.md).
 It's a work in progress and will be largely built out before cosmos is.
 It's documentation first nature, allows for the guidance in the development of cosmos.

 ## Hardware
 cosmos is not just a software platform.
-It is also a slew of open source hardware that follows a wholistic philosophy: develop usabile, repairable, feature rich, accessible, extensible, and beautiful hardware that is environmentally friendly.
+It is also an ecosystem of [open source hardware](documentation/hardware-development.md) that follows a wholistic philosophy: develop usabile, repairable, feature rich, accessible, extensible, and beautiful hardware that is environmentally friendly.
 We're working to have our cake and eat it too.